novoic/blabla/README.md

 After installation, or if you already have CoreNLP installed, let BlaBla know where to find it using `export CORENLP_HOME=/path/to/corenlp`.

 CoreNLP also requires the [Java Developer Kit](https://www.oracle.com/java/technologies/javase-downloads.html) to be installed.
+To check whether it is already installed locally, run `$ javac -version`.

 ## Quickstart
 Print the noun rate for some example text using Python (find the YAML configs inside the BlaBla repo):